-While your database or customer relationship management system (CRM) may hold valuable information about your customers that will help you to understand their needs, you can gather more information to improve your service further.
+Your database or customer relationship management system (CRM) may hold valuable information about your customers that will help you to understand their needs.
+However, you can gather more information to improve your service further.
 Mac Mackay tells us how

 Some fundamental questions to ask about customer records might be: